-- Continue a conservative investment and aggressive financial management to restore the ASEF principal. - Continue cost containment efforts that limit ASCF grant funding to \$300,000 per annum for the better part of years 2010 to 2019 but growing to \$1,000,000 by 2019.
+- Continue a conservative investment and aggressive financial management to restore the ASEF principal. - Continue cost containment efforts that limit ASCF grant funding to \$300,000 per annum for years beginning in 2010 but gradually growing to \$1 million in grant funding by 2021.

-- ASEF investment principal return to adjusted value within 10 years. - Stability of a reserve fund. - Capacity to offer a minimum \$1 million per year in ASCF grant funding by 2019.
+- · ASEF investment principal return to adjusted value within 10 years. - Stability in grants and program funding through a - Capacity to offer a minimum \$1 million per year in ASCF grant funding by 2021.